-In addition to providing a use amenity, all PDA projects must meet the following lot coverage requirements
+In addition to providing a use amenity, all PDA projects must meet the following lot coverage requirements.

-The Harrison Albany Corridor Strategic Plan (HACSP) recommends a pedestrian friendly public realm that includes a finer grain of city blocks allowing for enhanced transportation access and circulation.
-To realize the goal put forth by the HACSP, it Is recommended that for parcels one acre or more the development footprint would not cover more than 80% of the lot.
+The plan recommends a pedestrian friendly public realm that includes a finer grain of city blocks allowing for enhanced transportation access and circulation.
+To realize the goal put forth by the plan, it is recommended that for parcels of one acre or larger, the development footprint would not cover more than 80% of the lot.
 The remaining 20% of the lot would be designed and built to ensure public access or enhance the public realm and will be determined through the Article 80 review process.

-Development features that would be counted towards the overall development footprint of 80% include building footprints, structured parking, surface parking, and service area(s).
-Public Realm features to be built and maintained by the development that would be counted towards the overall public realm footprint of 20% include: A street (private way) would be a continuous through-block connection linking streets at both ends, and would be open to public vehicle and pedestrian access including cyclists.
-It should be designed to meet City standards, while its location should contribute to creating compatible block sizes and enhancing connectivity to the existing network of streets.
-Finally, the street would be owned and maintained by the development.
+Development features that would be counted toward the overall development footprint of 80% include building footprints, structured parking, surface parking, and service area(s).
+Public realm features to be built and maintained by the development that would be counted towards the overall public realm footprint of 20% include: